STORIES OF INSPIRATION AND EMPOWERMENT

 It was a perfect place to disappear — or so Grace hoped.
 She ran deep into the sugarcane fields in the plantation near her home.
 The canes arched high overhead, blocking out everything but bits of sky.
 She hid in thicket of sugarcane for days, running whenever voices came near.
 She was hiding from her grandparents.

 Grace had been under their care since birth.
-Her mother, a servant who had become pregnant with a “shamba boy” working for the same family, had abandoned Grace because she was born with albinism, considered a bad omen in many traditional, east African cultures.
+Her mother, a servant, became pregnant through a farm worker for the same family.
+She abandoned Grace because she was born with albinism, considered a bad omen in many traditional, east African cultures.

 Grace’s grandparents were also ashamed of her, and hid her in the sheep’s pen.
 One day, Grace overheard them talking about selling her to Tanzania, where her body parts would be used for witchcraft.
 That’s when Grace knew she had to escape.